rfaulhaber/kroz/README.md

 Every valid Kroz program outputs a text-based adventure game.

+This repo is very much a work in progress.

+## Status
+We may have a lexer and a parser!
+And some unit tests.

 ## Language reference
 The language consists of a series of prompts and expected responses.
 A Kroz game is a tree of decisions.